Zeus: Myths, Power & Facts

 Read More: The 12 Titans in Greek Mythology

-The battle became too intense for the Titans.
+Zeus was able to rally his siblings and other Olympians to turn the tide on the Titans.
 Eventually, Cronus and his Titans surrendered.
-Zeus, after conquering his father’s army, locked them up, deep in an underground prison (Tartarus) in the Underworld.
+After conquering his father’s army, Zeus proceeded to locked the Titans and their allies up, deep in an underground prison (i.e. Tartarus) in the Underworld.

 The callousness of Zeus vexed Mother Earth (Gaia).
 She called Typhon (a fearsome monster) to fight the Olympians.
 It was only Zeus who stood firmly, fighting and defeating Typhon.
 The others backed out.
 Zeus trapped Typhon and put him under Mount Etna.
 This was how Mount Etna became a very turbulent volcanic mountain.